UnityRPG/3-Modifiers-And-Abilities/README.md

 + The hidden dependency in our asset pack
 + How to prevent animation events breaking code
 + Challenge: Apply animations to weapons.

+### 8_MA_RPG Untangling Standard Assets
++ Taking control of our animations
++ Drawing out our dependencies
++ Taking control of Standard Assets